urbandrone/futils/examples/contacts-app.md

 # Contacts list
 This time we are going to build a small application which allows to manage a list of contacts.
-We will see how to integrate more advanced stuff like DB interaktion and asynchronous stuff.
-It builds mainly on the architecure we've seen in [example 5](./ex05-cdinventory.md) and shows how to split your applications into more/smaller subcomponents instead of a single big one.
+We will see how to integrate more advanced stuff like DB interaction and asynchronous stuff.
+It builds mainly on the architecure we've seen when we created a [CD inventory](./small-app.md) and shows how to split your applications into more/smaller subcomponents instead of a single big one.
 Have fun!

 ## Folder structure
 This is the folder structure we use: